arti040/simplate/README.md

 ...which means - take containers with class .my-posts only and give .span1-7 for each .box inside.
 Yay! :-)

-**Is is possible to force one box to behave as another one, in example - on phone screens?:**
+**Is is possible to force one box to behave as another one, in example - on phone screens?**

 Sure!
 Use be-like() mixin then!